 Doing a mid-year review of your business and personal tax returns can save you money at tax time.
 This article has been updated for 2014 taxes.

-1. Higher tax rates are coming due to the new health care law (the Affordable Care Act, otherwise known as "Obamacare").
-Beginning in 2013 if you earn more than $200,000 (and married couples earning more than $250,000) from wages or self-employment income then you will pay an additional .9% Medicare tax.
-Based on this new additional tax you might consider accelerating income into 2012 and/or delaying expenses to 2013.
+1. Higher tax rates are now in effect due to the new health care law (the Affordable Care Act, otherwise known as "Obamacare").
+Since 2013, employees and self employed individuals who earn more than $200,000 (and married couples earning more than $250,000) from wages or self-employment income pay an additional .9% Medicare tax.
+Based on this new additional tax you might consider accelerating income into 2015 and/or delaying expenses to 2014.

 2. Track your business mileage carefully and keep good “as-you-go” records.
 You have a choice of using the standard mileage rate or the business portion of the actual expenses.
 If you keep good business records you can save tax money by picking which method works best for your new automobile.
 The IRS permits taxpayers to use standard mileage rates.
 The rates for 2014 business mileage are:

 - Charitable rate is 14 cents per mile.

 Read more about how the business mileage rates and calculations affect your business taxes.

 3. Tax deductions are like money in your pocket.
 You should constantly be reviewing and keeping track of which business tax deductions to which you are legally entitled.
 Your savings from taxes range as follows:

 - Besides paying federal and state taxes you pay 13.3% of your company’s profits for social security and medicare tax.
 This 13.3% tax is higher than what you paid as an employee since you are paying the employers portion of this tax as well as the employee portion.